roberth6060/WeatherMapDashboard/README.md

 ## Features
 - **Geolocation**: Automatically detects the user's location using the device's geolocation API.
-- **Map Integration**: Displays the user's current location on a Google Map.
+- **Map Integration**: Displays the user's current location on a Leaflet Map.
 - **Reverse Geocoding**: Converts geographic coordinates into a human-readable address to show city, state, and country.
 - **Responsive Design**: Ensures the app works well across various devices and screen sizes.

 ## Technologies Used
 - Apache Cordova for hybrid mobile application development.
-- Google Maps JavaScript API for map functionalities.
+- Leaflet Maps JavaScript API for map functionalities.
 - OpenStreetMap's Nominatim API for reverse geocoding.

 ## Instructions for Use